jitesoft/docker-alpine/README.md

 * `ghcr.io/jitesoft/alpine`
 * `quay.io/jitesoft/alpine`

-_Observe: Pulling from ghcr.io is currently not possible, as multi-arch images automatically are made private as of now._

 _Observe: Push to quay.io currently disabled and images might be old due to quay not fully supporting multi-arch images._

 #### Supported/actively built tags: